Osteoporosis

 • Overactive thyroid (hyperthyroidism)

-• High levels of parathyroid hormone (primary hyperparathyroidism)
+• High levels of parathyroid hormone (the commonest cause being primary hyperparathyroidism)

 • Excess cortisol production (Cushing’s syndrome)